openethereum/openethereum.github.io/Validator-Set-Tutorial-1.md

 unlock = ["0x12db1ee91481573302f63ebf3d735820081c68a2"]      # Alice's account to sign transactions from Remix. password = ["alice.pwd"]
 ```
-To make sure the file is valid, launch `Alice`'s node using the command `parity --config ./alice.toml` and verify that you do not get any error in the console.
+To make sure the file is valid, launch `Alice`'s node using the command `openethereum --config ./alice.toml` and verify that you do not get any error in the console.
 Also, copy in a text file the Public node address as we will use is later on.
 It should look similar to:
 ```bash
 Public node URL: enode:////20d155e5b7279055257ae20d6c0e1a3935dc38cbc941fc5039d1b889e298ce34b5e9f082c84d3f1394984b341553a9ae426ce4372f33efc83b98afa50f51c3aa@172.18.0.1